airplanemodes/airdocs-python/data-model/objects.md

 `c` and `d` are guaranteed to refer to two different, unique, newly created empty lists.

 ?> Note that `c = d = []` assigns the same object to both c and d.

+## Type objects
+Type objects represent the various object types.
+An object’s type is accessed by the built-in function `type()`.
+There are no special operations on types.
+The standard module types defines names for all standard built-in types.

+Types are written like this: `<class 'int'>`.

+## Null object
+This object is returned by functions that don’t explicitly return a value.
+It supports no special operations.
+There is exactly one null object, named `None` (a built-in name).